Statistics of Feynman amplitudes in $\phi^4$-theory: Period symmetries and numerical integration

+Our implementation is not the most general conceivable extension of the period symmetries, for three reasons: (1) We do not allow for intermediate graphs to have more than one vertex of valence $>4$, nor to have non-trivial edge weights, (2) we do not consider Twist symmetries for these intermediate non-$\phi^4$ graphs, and (3) we do not consider the possibility of having a Fourier-like symmetry for non-planar graphs, where intermediate objects are matroids. \item We compute the symmetries for higher loop numbers than previous authors. \end{enumerate}

 Note that the computational effort for the individual symmetries is vastly different: Completions and Fourier transforms are very fast.
-Extended Fourier, product, and Twist take considerably longer because they require trying out many possible operations.
+Extended Fourier, Product, and Twist take considerably longer because they require trying out many possible operations.
 The extended Fourier split is slower yet because it typically requires to construct thousands of transformation candidates for a single input graph, each of which involves non-trivial operations such as planarity tests or finding and merging particular vertices.

-We wrote a new implementation of all known symmetries in \texttt{C++}, using \texttt{nauty} \cite{mckay_practical_2014} to check for graph isomorphisms and the \texttt{boost graph library} \cite{siek_boost_2001} for planar duals.
-Our algorithm heavily relies on caching of the graphs that have already been visited, this entails that every intermediate step needs to transform the resulting graph to \texttt{nauty}'s standard form in order to compare with the cached graphs.
-Although our own code is parallelizable, the resulting performance gain is limited because \texttt{nauty}-calls are not thread-safe and the caches need to be synchronized between threads.
-Extended Fourier transforms and extended Fourier twists can lead to long sequences of graphs being considered.
-We aborted the iteration after 1000 steps, which occured only for $L\geq 14$ loops.
+Our algorithm heavily relies on caching of the graphs that have already been visited, this entails that every intermediate step needs to transform the resulting graph to \texttt{nauty}'s standard form in order to compare with the cached graphs, and it limits the performance that can be gained by parallelization as the caches need to be synchronized.